 Find – or create – a daily and few-days rhythm that works for you.

-Thinking in terms of 2-4 day rhythms helps to pace energy/novelty/processing levels.
+Think in terms of 2-4 day rhythms to help to pace your energy/novelty/processing levels.

 Weave days with new activities, people, or places in with quieter days back at base.

 If you and/or your travel companions occasionally have HSP meltdowns or overload-dysfunction-shutdown (hangries, tired, dehydrated, too hot…), make a back-up plan.